UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/convergence.md

 \frac{1}{1-x} = \Big( 1 - x \Big)^{-1}
 ```

-which using a binomial series (ex[ansion) will be:
+which using a binomial series (or expansion) will be:

 ```{math}
 \Big( 1 - x \Big)^{-1} &= 1 + (-1)(-x) + \frac{(-1)(-2)}{2!}(-x)^2 + \frac{(-1)(-2)(-3)}{3!}(-x)^3 + \dots\\